 2. Press communication

 A PR agency that specializes in press communication will focus on media outreach, pitch writing, attaining media coverage, and getting interviews with journalists or influencers.
-If you only need to work with a PR agency in order to improve your media coverage, a specialized firm might be an option to consider.
+If you only need to work with a PR agency in order to improve your media coverage, a specialized firm, like a press distribution service, might be an option to consider.

 3. Crisis management